-First, some history: I call the 1980s and early 1990s the era of pre-ICM/SPM (incentive compensation management and sales performance management, respectively).
+First, some history: I call the 1980s and early 1990s the era of pre-ICM/SPM (incentive compensation and sales performance management, respectively).
 During this period in time, incentive compensation planning and management was either done in homegrown solutions or in Excel—which were non-transparent and required a lot of manual work.

 Sometime around the late 1990s, we started seeing the emergence of what I call incentive compensation point solutions.
 These new tools were able to handle larger volumes of data while also improving the calculation process.
 However, challenges still remained—for instance, implementation of these solutions was often difficult and expensive, and gathering all the required sales data from multiples sources was still a tedious and time-consuming process.

 Today, the availability of cloud-based solutions and the ability to, for example, run “what-if” scenarios brought us to what I call the beginning of SPM 2.0—an era where your ICM is part of a bigger suite of services on a platform, where all your sales data is gathered in one place, so you can drive the modeling, forecasting, and insights that your organization needs to stay competitive.